Approximation for non-smooth functionals of stochastic differential equations with irregular drift: Main Results

 Under the Lipschitz condition for the coefficients of the reflected SDE (\ref{RSDE}), L\'epingle \cite{Le95} shows that

 for some constant $C$.

-We obtain the following result on the weak convergence for the Euler-Maruyama scheme for a reflected SDEs with non-Lipschitz coefficient. \begin{theorem} Suppose that the drift coefficient $b$ is of sub-linear growth and $\alpha$-H\"older continuous with $\alpha \in (0,1]$.
+We obtain the following result on the weak convergence for the Euler-Maruyama scheme for a reflected SDE with non-Lipschitz coefficient. \begin{theorem} Let $X$ be a solution of the SDE \eqref{RSDE} and $h>0$.
+Suppose that the drift coefficient $b$ is of sub-linear growth and $\alpha$-H\"older continuous with $\alpha \in (0,1]$.
 Moreover, assume that $f:C[0,T] \to \br$ is bounded.
-Then there exists a constant $C$ not depend of $h$ such that
+Then there exists a constant $C$, which does not depend on $h$, such that

 \end{theorem}